 There are several ways to treat this condition.
 When the symptoms are still mild, you can correct your vision using eyeglasses.
 As the condition progresses, there are several treatment options.

 - Scleral contact lenses.
 For improved visual acuity, gas-permeable scleral lenses are usually the preferred treatment.
 Scleral lenses vault over the cornea, replacing its irregular shape with a smooth, uniform refracting surface that provides clarity and comfort.

 - Custom soft contact lenses.
 These customized soft lenses are specially designed to correct mild-to-moderate keratoconus.

 - Piggyback contact lenses.
-For those with keratoconus, fitting a gas permeable (hard) contact lens over a cone-shaped cornea may at times prove uncomfortable.
-“Piggybacking” involves placing a soft contact lens over the eye and then placing a GP lens over the soft lens.
+For those with keratoconus, fitting a gas-permeable (hard) contact lens over a cone-shaped cornea may sometimes be uncomfortable.
+"Piggybacking" involves placing a soft contact lens over the eye and then placing a GP lens over the soft lens.
 This increases wearer comfort because the soft lens acts like a cushioning pad under the rigid GP lens.

 - Hybrid contact lenses.
 These lenses combine a highly oxygen-permeable rigid center with a soft peripheral "skirt".
 Some hybrid lenses are specifically designed for keratoconus, with the central GP area of the lens vaulting over the cone-shaped cornea.

 - Intacs.
 This small curved device is surgically placed in your cornea to help flatten the corneal curvature and improve vision.

 - Corneal collagen cross-linking.
 Used together, special UV light and eye drops can strengthen the cornea, thus flattening your cornea and preventing further expansion.